Spanish Direct & Indirect Object Pronouns

 To refresh your memory, the direct and indirect object pronouns that you will use in combination are as follows:

-When you combine the direct and indirect object pronouns in a sentence, you have two options.
+When you combine the direct and indirect object pronouns in a sentence, you have two options:

-- You can put the indirect object pronoun, followed by the direct object pronoun, as two separate words before the verb. - such as, “Te lo voy a dar.”
+- You can put the indirect object pronoun, followed by the direct object pronoun, as two separate words before the verb.
+For example, Te lo voy a dar.
 I’m going to give it to you.

-- You can attach the indirect object pronoun and the direct object pronoun onto the end of an infinitive. - such as, “Voy a dártelo.”
+- You can attach the indirect object pronoun and the direct object pronoun onto the end of an infinitive.
+For example, Voy a dártelo.
 I’m going to give it to you.

-(Note that you must add an accent on the infinitive ending to preserve the correct pronunciation.)
+Note that you must add an accent on the infinitive ending to preserve the correct pronunciation.

 Which Object Comes First?